-Have a look at @knolleary's "PubSubClient" library (https://github.com/knolleary/pubsubclient) which you should be able to incorporate into your NodeMCU system, and use it to send and receive MQTT messages.
+Have a look at @knolleary's "PubSubClient" library (GitHub - knolleary/pubsubclient: A client library for the Arduino Ethernet Shield that provides support for MQTT.) which you should be able to incorporate into your NodeMCU system, and use it to send and receive MQTT messages.
 The Node-RED MQTT nodes handle all the subscribing and publishing bits, so it's simple to send and receive messages.

 I'm currently putting together a framework to be used in all my sensor and device nodes, but it's not nearly ready for letting out in public yet.
 However, the basics are pretty straightforward, and PubSubClient is really easy to use.